-In this cradle rests the commonalities required for a nation - a common genetic heritage, a wellspring from which flows the nation's language, customs, mental and physical traits, their moral constitution, spiritual beliefs, institutions, and finally in the last stages of heights, their arts.
+In this cradle rests the commonalities required for a nation - a common genetic heritage; a wellspring from which flows the nation's language, customs, mental and physical traits, their moral constitution, spiritual beliefs, institutions, and in the final stages, their arts.
 These physical and psychological traits form the national character, a soul which is as unchanging as the anatomy of the race itself.
 Within the arts dwells the pinnacle of racial expression, as the racial soul permeates all internal and external manifestations.
 Architecture, sculpture, painting, literature, music, poetry, theatre, and, if time allows, the development and refinement of the sciences.

 Whilst I plan to eventually go into all of the above in detail, we will for now focus on the last stage of racial maturity: the arts.

 With the race's triumph over the elements, beast, and necessity, civilization has now arisen.
 A collective of similar peoples being akin to an organism, the birth of civilization is the organism's maturity into adulthood, having passed the trials of youth and adolescence.
 Having been formed from the harsh forces of nature, man is generally in a stronger state of being, with a clearer head on his shoulders, caring for what's needed and caring not for what's superfluous.
 As long as each generation is vigilant in passing down its core values to the next, the civilization will thrive.